-- 1. Existing legal framework that is sufficient to sustain the digitalization at the moment, but it needs to be improved. - 2.
-Political will (e.g., the Digital Roadmap of the Ministry of Economy and Infrastructure).
+1. Existing legal framework that is sufficient to sustain the digitalization at the moment, but it needs to be improved.

+2. Political will (e.g., assignment of a Deputy Prime Minister on Digitalization in the Government of Moldova, the Digital Roadmap of the Ministry of Economy).